precimed/mixer/README.md

 ### Install on Linux using pre-built binaries

+This step typically takes about 10 minutes to complete.

 * Download "Linux_x64.tar.gz" file from the latest MiXeR release (https://github.com/precimed/mixer/releases)
 * Extract "Linux_x64.tar.gz" to a new folder.
 Below we refer to this folder as ``MIXER_ROOT``.
 * Test that MiXeR executable runs smoothly: